carlossg00/Jobeet2Bundle/README.md

 ### Build the database

- Modify config.yml to your doctrine configuration
+ In SE modify parameters.ini to your database settings

+ You can set them manually in config.yml

 	## Doctrine Configuration
 	doctrine: